 Ever notice that some of the content you receive from companies hoping to do business with you seems random?
 Ever receive unsolicited, lengthy promotional emails and documents?
 If so, it means the content creators skipped over the all-important discussion of strategy and jumped into the creating part.
 They created watered-down content with the belief it would be of interest to everyone on their list of potential buyers.
 They also focused on promoting their brand and products – which is the opposite of what marketers should do.

-To reach, engage and ultimately convert potential buyers into buyers, you have to start by creating and offering content they want and need.
+To reach, engage and ultimately convert potential buyers into customers, you have to start by creating and offering content they want and need.
+You need to understand what they want to read as well as how and where they want to read it.
+Your content needs to explain why the buyer needs you offer.

 Here’s an example.
-Let’s say you manage an accounting firm and one of next year’s goals is to boost the tax preparation business.
+Let’s say you manage an accounting firm and one of this year’s business goals is to boost the tax preparation business.
 You decide to add a blog to your website and begin publishing several posts a month on tax-related issues your target customer faces.

 Eventually, your posts start to rank in the search engines.
 So when tax season rolls around and people are searching online for answers to their tax questions, some find their way to your website.
 While a few of these people will keep doing their own tax preparation (maybe they like pulling their hair out), others may decide to contact your firm and explore the possibility of working together.